damar-wicaksono/PericlesTRACE/README.md

 ## Transient

-Transient run for RE0062 was carried out for 350 [s]
+Transient run for RE0062 was carried out for 350 [s].
+The trcxtv is not to be stored in the repository due to its size.

+## Output

+Post-processed output in csv format.